morgana-x/mc-galaxy-server-backup/README.md

-## This requires the inf id version of mcgalaxy
+## This requires the inf id version of mcgalaxy (and na2 custom models if using plushies)

 Reccomended MOTD for a survival level, also do `/pvp add [levelname]` to add survival to a level on top of this
 ```